Wireless charging explained: Engineers answer your top questionsTopic: Chargers Tech Specs

 Can I touch my phone while it is wirelessly charging?

 Yes.
 You can use your phone while it is wirelessly charging, but the induction coils need to be fairly close together.
-You either have to lay your phone on a charging mat, or with products like our wireless chargestand, you can prop your phone up for FaceTime or to watch movies.
+You can use a handsfree speakerphone feature if you have a charging mat.
+If you want to use FaceTime or even watch a movie while charging, look for a charger that allows you to prop your phone up into an upright position, like our wireless chargestand.

 Which is faster: wired or wireless charging?

 Wired charging is almost always faster than wireless charging with the technology we have today.
-Two exceptions: If you’re charging using your laptop’s USB port or the USB port in your car.
-In these instances you’re most likely not charging at your phone’s optimal rate, and it might be slower than wireless charging.
+Two exceptions: if you’re charging using your laptop’s USB port or the USB port in your car.
+In these instances you’re most likely not charging your phone at its optimal rate, so it may be slower than wireless charging.

 Can I use a phone case while wirelessly charging?